National Criterium Calendar (NCC) Requirements & Procedures

 Selection of Riders and Teams

 - NCC races are invitational races by nature.
 The race director can select the teams and/or riders to be invited assuming they stay within USA Cycling rules.
 UCI ProTeams, Pro Continental and Continental teams may compete along with category 1 riders in the men’s events.
 Women’s events can include UCI Women’s teams as well as category 1 and 2 women.
-For the NCC, a maximum of six riders will be allowed for each team.
+Please note: NCC events DO NOT allow category 2 men or category 3 women to compete in the pro race!

 - All NCC races must invite all USA Cycling-registered UCI Continental and Pro Continental teams in good standing to enter their race.
 Only in extreme circumstances will USA Cycling allow an NCC event to exclude such a UCI team that registers before the deadline, assuming that the race has not reached the field limit.
 Please contact USA Cycling if you feel the need to exclude someone.